Alarid/flask-bootstrap-kickstart/README.md

 # Kickstart

-Clone this project to "kickstart" your web application development with Flask / Bootstrap
+Clone this project to "kickstart" your web application development with Flask / Bootstrap, on a responsive design base.

 ## Installation